galacticcouncil/hydration-docs/docs/start_validating.md

 ## 03 Set your session keys

-To associate the generated session keys with your Controller account, open in in the Polkadot.JS app:
+To associate the generated session keys with your Controller account, open in in the Polkadot/apps:
 *Developer* > *Extrinsics*

 Fill in the fields: